the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 -->

 If we have this data, then we can make a value of `is-limit`{.Agda}.
-It might seem like naturality, required for a Kan extension, is missing from `make-is-limit`{.Agda}, but it can be derived from the other data we have been given:
+It might seem like naturality, required for a right Kan extension, is missing from `make-is-limit`{.Agda}, but it can be derived from the other data we have been given:

 <!--
 ```agda